ItsRqtl/discord-token-protector/README.md

 ## Usage

 The bot will be active once it joined the server.
-It will scan through the message content, text files and top layer of archives (currently support: 7z, rar, zip with CRC32 encryption).</br>
+It will scan through the message content, text files and top layer of archives.</br>
+Supported format:

+- text files
+- zip (with CRC32 encryption)
+- 7zip
+- rar
+- tar
+- gzip (tar compression/text file)
+- bzip2 (tar compression/text file)

+## Commands

 There is only 1 command.</br>
 `/language` switch between languages.